Home DFS SB OD SDN DFSM THP $5

 In 1975, “Green, Green Grass Of Home” by Elvis Presley peaked at number 29 on the U.K. pop singles chart.

-In 1958, “High Class Baby” by Cliff Richard And The Drifters peaked at number 7 on the U.K. pop singles chart.
+In 1958, “High Class Baby” by Cliff Richard and The Shadows (as The Drifters (U.K.)) peaked at number 7 on the U.K. pop singles chart.

 In 1997, “High Times” by Jamiroquai peaked at number 20 on the U.K. pop singles chart.